 To toggle between AUTOMATIC (terminal strip) and MANUAL (keypad) speed control, press the AUTO/MAN key to select the desired mode, and then press the ENTER key within three seconds to confirm the change.

-NOTE: Parameter 28 - AUTO/MAN must be set to BOTH for this key to be active.
-Refer to Section 14 - CONTROL WIRING for information on automatic speed references.
+Parameter 28 - AUTO/MAN must be set to A/M LOC or A/M SPD for this key to be active.
+Refer to Section 14 - CONTROL WIRING for information on automatic speed reference sources.

 FAULT RESET